leftwm/leftwm/CONTRIBUTING.md

 Please note that the minimum supported version of Rust capable of compiling LeftWM is Rust 1.52.0.

-### compiling
+### Compiling
-In order to reduce incremental compile time while developing `leftwm`, we recommend compiling without the `leftwm-watchdog` feature; this can be accomplished using the following code:
+In order to reduce incremental compile time while developing `leftwm`, we recommend incremental compiles without the `leftwm-watchdog` feature; this can be accomplished using the following code:
 ```
 cargo build --no-default-features
 ```